YukiyamaShizuka/SPONSOR/X86_Hardware_Sponsorship_Request_TreeOS_Signal_SapClarify.md

 The **4× RTX 6000 Blackwell Max-Q GPUs** (with NVLink) are not for training purposes, but for **real-time signal path rendering**, **system state visualizations**, and **SapClarify structural overlays** — enabling live debugging and semantic-to-path mapping.
 The **3× 8TB PCIe 5.0 NVMe SSDs** offer high-speed, non-RAID storage to isolate I/O bottlenecks between compiled instruction paths, vector overlays, and semantic routing states.

+Note: PX was selected over the originally considered P8 (Threadripper) platform due to direct x86_64 instruction-level development in Signal, where Intel microarchitectural stability and toolchain support are essential.

 ---

 ## Platform 3 – Lenovo ThinkStation PX (AI Integration Node)